frankvdh/Meerkat/README.md

 * A "polynomial" predicted track, based on the previous 10 (settable via [polynomialHistorySeconds]) seconds, so it predicts a turning flight path.
 These use the same colour coding as the icon

+When other aircraft are detected within 20nm, a red "danger" circle is drawn around the phone's GPS location.
+The nearer an aircraft's position (not predicted or historical) is to the danger circle, the heavier the border is drawn.
+Eventually, if another aircraft is predicted to enter that circle, a warning will be issued.

 Pressing the "back" button (swiping left from the right edge of the screen on some phones) brings up a button bar.
 This includes icons for moving to other screens, and to quit the app.
 This button bar will automatically disappear after 5 seconds if no buttons are pressed.